💰 Budget Feeding

 • Available at: PetDirect, Animates, some vet clinics

-• Best for: Budget buyers who want a step above supermarket brands
+• Best for: A step above supermarket brands without the premium price

-Advance is an Australian brand (made by Mars Petcare) that sits in that valuable gap between supermarket food and pet store premium.
-Real chicken is the first ingredient, and they include some functional ingredients like zinc for immune support and omega fatty acids for skin health.
+Advance (made by Mars Petcare, from Australia) fills the gap between supermarket food and pet-store premium.
+Chicken is the first ingredient.
+It includes zinc for immune support and omega fatty acids for skin health.
+The ingredient transparency isn’t exceptional, but the nutritional basics are solid for the price.

 💵 Cheapest name-brand: Pedigree Adult